Post Judgment Collections against Epstein trust with $578 million

 If this case were being collected in North Carolina, signs point to this being a fraudulent transfer.
 Thus, judgment creditors would have a high likelihood of recovering against Mr. Epstein’s trust.

-Kirk Sanders has even recovered judgments from irrevocable trusts on behalf of judgment creditors.
+Kirk Sanders and Kurtz Whitley Guy Sanders & Rainey have been able to recover judgments from irrevocable trusts on behalf of judgment creditors.
 Past success is not an indicator of success in future cases.

 Call 336-768-1515 if you have a judment debtor who has assets.